Child Support Attorneys in Waterford, Michigan

 In the Michigan Family Courts, one role of the county Friend of the Court is to make an initial child support determination.
-Child support is owed to the minor children and cannot be waived by the parents without approval of the family court judge.
+Child support is owed to the minor children and cannot be waived by the parents without the approval of the family court judge.
 In 2008, the Michigan Child Support Formula was modified to its present form.

-The Formula is the required method for determination of a parent’s child support obligation.
+The Formula is the required method for the determination of a parent’s child support obligation.
 In its simplest terms, income for each parent is determined.
 From there, a base support and medical support component is derived; a “parental time” offset is determined on the theory that the more time a parent spends with a child, the greater the expense for that parent.

-Adjustments for low income parents and for the cost of health insurance are taken into account in the basic formula.
+Adjustments for low-income parents and for the cost of health insurance are taken into account in the basic formula.
 The equation then expresses the child support owed by netting out the obligation of each parent; one parent, based on the factors discussed above, will owe more than the other and thus, that parent is the child support payor; the other parent is the child support payee.

 For more detailed information about how a child support obligation is derived, this link takes you to the 2013 Michigan Child Support Formula Manual.
 In addition, most family law practitioners purchase software that is issued annually by 2 or 3 software manufacturers; this software can generate a child support report specific to your income, health insurance and parenting time inputs.
 The highly experienced Waterford & Clarkston child support lawyers at Clarkston Legal can help you with every aspect of your child support case.